-Utilizes disciplinary rigor to support BSN student progress toward clinical competence
+$\label{thm:competence} Utilizes \ disciplinary \ rigor \ to \ support \ BSN \ student \ progress \ toward \ clinical \ competence$

 The Department of Nursing offers a Bachelor of Science in Nursing (BSN) degree with two tracks.
 The first track, for generic students, prepares graduates who are eligible to apply to take NCLEX-RN, the national licensing examination to become a registered nurse (RN).
 The second track, the RN completion track, is for individuals who are licensed registered nurses.
 Students in the Bachelor of Science in Nursing Program for Registered Nurses (RN-BSN) will be granted transfer credit for ASN and Diploma courses as defined by West Georgia policies and as described in the Georgia RN-BSN Articulation Agreement.
 The BSN curriculum combines a strong foundation in the arts, sciences, and humanities with a unique program emphasizing the art and science of nursing.
+Courses are taught using online and face-to-face instruction.
 Agencies utilized for clinical experiences in the BSN include, but are not limited to, hospitals, home health, public health, schools, and industry.